Francesca Street, CNN

 Updated: Fri, 26 Nov 2021 10:20:59 GMT

 It was November 1997 and Dina Honour was hosting Thanksgiving dinner for the first time.
-The then 27-year-old had invited a group of New York City friends who, like her, had decided to stay in the city over the holidays.
+The then 27-year-old invited a group of New York City friends who, like her, had decided to stay in the city over the holidays.

-Instead, Honour was focusing on hosting her friends for the holiday.
+Instead, Dina was focusing on hosting her friends for the holiday.
 She'd set up a dining table in the two-bed apartment she shared with a roommate in Brooklyn.
 Her sister had traveled over from Boston.
 She'd busied herself all morning mashing potato and roasting turkey.